spilla13/resume/README.md

 - Fancy: using frigerri template

 TODOs:
-- Standard
+-Standard
- - update info for AT&T
+  -update info for AT&T
-- Fancy
+-Fancy
- - update descriptions/detail
+  -update descriptions/details